-In many cities and states across the United States, the second Monday in October is celebrated as Indigenous Peoples' Day; a holiday that celebrates and honors Native American peoples and commemorates their histories and cultures.
+In many cities and states across the United States, the second Monday in October is celebrated as Indigenous Peoples' Day; a holiday that celebrates and honors Native peoples and commemorates their histories and cultures.
 This holiday replaces Columbus Day.
-Many people reject celebrating Columbus day because it represents the violent history and colonization in the Western Hemisphere and the covering-up of Christopher Columbus' actions such as enslaving Native Americans.
+Many people reject celebrating Columbus day because it represents the violent history and colonization in the Western Hemisphere and the covering-up of Christopher Columbus' actions such as enslaving Native people.

-Native Americans have suffered due to forced indoctrination to a Western way of life.
-Many of the Native American traditions were nearly erased.
+Native people have suffered due to forced indoctrination to a Western way of life.
+Many of the Native traditions were nearly erased.
 From the early 1900s to 1970s, the US government forcibly took children from their communities and sent them to boarding schools run by Christian churches, the federal Bureau of Indian Affairs, or, in some cases, state governments.
 The loss of languages, ways of life, and cultural identity have had repercussions in Indigenous communities to this day.
-The art of tattooing was one of the era’s casualties, and the practice largely disappeared in native American cultures during the early 20th century.
+The art of tattooing was one of the era’s casualties, and the practice largely disappeared in Native cultures during the early 20th century.
 The experience was deeply traumatizing for these Indigenous cultures.

 Honoring Ancestral traditions of Indigenous Tattooing

 The resurgence of indigenous tattooing is gaining momentum as younger generations are looking to reconnect with their ancestors.
 The practice has only a few masters but many young practitioners are committed to learn and continue time-honored traditions and their ancestors.